The main legislation prohibiting cartel activity in Turkey is the Law on Protection of Competition No 4054 (Competition Law).

 Turkish procedural law does not allow class actions or procedures.
 Group actions are permitted under Turkish Procedure Law No 6100, and can be initiated by associations and other legal entities aiming to protect the interest of their members, or determine their members' rights and remove the illegal situation, or prevent any future breach.
 Group actions do not cover actions for damages.
 A group action can be brought before a court as one single lawsuit only.
 The court decision is to cover all individuals within the group.

-Indirect purchaser claims or 'passing-on' defences have not yet been tested in the Turkish courts.
-Please see 3.6 Procedure for Issuing Complaints/Indictments in Criminal Cases, above.
+Indirect purchaser claims or "passing-on" defences have not yet been tested in the Turkish courts.
+See 3.6 Procedure for Issuing Complaints/Indictments in Criminal Cases.

-Please see 3.11 Use of Evidence Obtained from One Proceeding in Other Proceedings, above.
+See 3.11 Use of Evidence Obtained from One Proceeding in Other Proceedings.

-As explained in 4.2 Procedure for Plea Bargaining or Settlement, above, settlement procedure will be introduced into Turkish cartel enforcement, if the proposed amendment to the Competition Law regarding the settlement procedure is approved by the parliament.
-Also, as mentioned in 5.1 Private Right of Action, above, private action arising from competition law violations is a new concept in Turkish competition law and there is no publicly available court decision that has exhausted all appeal stages.
-Therefore it would not be prudent to comment on how often the claims of this type proceed to completed litigation as opposed to dismissal or settlement.
+As explained in 4.2 Procedure for Plea Bargaining or Settlement, when enacted, the Draft Law is expected to introduce a form of settlement procedure into Turkish cartel enforcement.
+Also, as mentioned in 5.1 Private Right of Action, private action arising from competition law violations is a new concept in Turkish competition law and there is no publicly available court decision that has exhausted all appeal stages.
+Therefore, it is not yet possible to comment on how often the claims of this type proceed to completed litigation as opposed to dismissal or settlement.

 Furthermore, under Article 329 of the Code of Civil Procedure, a malevolent defendant or a complainant who takes legal action although he does not have any legal ground to take such an action could be obliged to compensate the other party’s contractual attorney fees, in addition to the amount determined pursuant to the Minimum Attorneyship Fee Tariff.

-As mentioned in 5.2 Collective Action, above, class actions are not yet adopted by Turkish law.
+As mentioned in 5.2 Collective Action, class actions are not yet adopted by Turkish law.